OJL96/Pharmacy_Stock_Kata/README.md

 > Inventory and formulary automatically saves to disk when changes have been made.

-> No dependencies as they are generated on init if they do not exist.
+> No .txt files required for storage as they are generated on init if they do not exist.

 ---